 - [J]udging – [P]erceiving

 It is worth noting that with children below the age of 12, the T/F and S/N letters are usually not very well defined and are sometimes omitted.
 The Myers-Briggs Personality Test is also usually indicated for children 7 years and above.
-That said, you may be able to recognise certain traits in your younger child.
+That said, you may be able to recognise certain traits that help you identify your younger child’s personality type.

 These are the different Briggs-Myers Personality Profiles: